Hallowoods/High-precision-Fidelity-Estimation-with-Common-Randomized-measurements/README.md

   <img src="./figures/figS10.png" width="500" >
 </p>

-* **Corresponding Script**: The results of Clifford and 4-design CRM is calculated directly by corresponding equations in the paper (easy to find and calculated), and the results of Pauli CRM is based on `PauliCRMTFIM_EDGS.py
+* **Corresponding Script**: The results of Clifford and 4-design CRM is calculated directly by corresponding equations in the paper, and the results of Pauli CRM is based on `PauliCRMTFIM_EDGS.py
 `
 ---